wpsharks/s2member-kb/tutorials/2015/81-testing-clean-wordpress-installation.md

 ## How to Report Plugin/Theme Conflicts

 If you identify a conflict between s2Member and another plugin, we would love to hear about this!
 While we cannot offer support for other 3rd-party themes/plugins, we do accept feedback.
 Theme/plugin conflicts are reviewed by our developers on a regular basis, and efforts to enhance compatibility are always underway.
-Thanks in advance!
+Thanks in advance for your patience!